 One of the best ways to get tipsy for very little is to do a wine tasting.
 These really fun visits to the wineries and urban wineries let you sample the area’s best wines all for very little.
 A great half-day experience for not much money!

-Bottom Line, San Diego is the City of a billion Taco’s and Prices are really cheap.
+Bottom Line, San Diego is the City of a billion Taco’s, and Prices are really cheap.
 If you can live off Taco’s you will certainly have no trouble eating cheaply in San Diego!

 Have Your Say

 Got any tips on saving money in San Diego?
 We would love to hear them?
-Maybe you know a great bar or restaurant that is great value or an activity to do that costs nothing, of next to nothing?
+Maybe you know a great bar or restaurant that is great value or an activity to do that costs nothing, or next to nothing?
 Maybe you want to share your business with us so we can spread the word?
 Whatever you have to say about saving money in San Diego just fire away in the comments.